 There are a plethora of home renovations and updates that can be completed to increase property value, ranging from both ends of the price scale.
 You do not necessarily have to spend a fortune on construction work to guarantee the best return.
 Our guide on how to increase your property value includes ten proven ways to do so.

-How To Increase Your Property Value: Top 10 Proven Ideas
+How To Increase Your Property Value: 10 Top Tips

-Once you have a rough idea on your current property value, you can then begin to shortlist ideas that spark your interest.
+Once you have a rough idea on your current property value, you can then begin to shortlist ideas that spark your interest and formulate ways in which you are able to enhance your property and its value.
+Here are just some ways in which you can achieve this:

 Opting to add a conservatory to your home remains one of the most beneficial renovations in terms of improving value; however, it does have to be meticulously designed to succeed.
-If done well, you will most definitely see a return on investment when selling up with an increase in value of around 10%.
-On the other hand, a poorly designed conservatory that does not integrate well into the layout of the property will quickly detract value.
+If done well, you will most definitely see a return on investment when selling up, with an average increase in the value of around 10%.
+On the other hand, a poorly designed conservatory that does not integrate well into the layout of the property will quickly detract value, making it vital that you pick a design and style suited to your needs and property.

 As the most cost-effective of renovation ideas, fixing property defects relates to any small redecoration tasks on areas that are beginning to look a little outdated or scruffy.
 While they may not directly increase property value, they will improve the overall aesthetics of your home making it not only more attractive to potential buyers, but also less likely to sell for under the asking price.
-Fixing property defects is super easy to complete and will only take a few hours, particularly for those who are keen ‘DIYers’.
-Some tasks to begin with are:
+Fixing property defects is super easy to complete, and many can completely transform your property while only spending a few pounds in the process.
+This will particularly be the case for those who are keen at DIY, and you can find a selection of home improvements of all difficulties that you can complete yourself on DIY Joy.
+Some priority tasks to consider include:

 - Scrape off any peeling paint and add a fresh layer of colour